Northwest Now Digital First

 Northwest Now Digital First Host - Chris Anderson

 Chris Anderson has been with KBTC and Northwest Now since September of 2014.
-He has over 25 years of experience in broadcast journalism.
-He earned his bachelor of science degree from San Jose State University in 1997 before going on to work as a producer, writer and assignment editor in Monterrey, CA, Santa Barbara, San Francisco, Las Vegas, Sacramento, and Seattle.
+He's a 30-year veteran of broadcast journalism.
+Chris earned his bachelor of science degree from San Jose State University in 1997 before going on to work as a producer, writer and assignment editor in Monterrey, CA, Santa Barbara, San Francisco, Las Vegas, Sacramento, and Seattle.
 Chris is native Washingtonian.
 When he's not working on Northwest Now and Northwest Now Digital First, he enjoys hiking, kayaking, reading, and traveling.
 He currently lives in Ocean Shores.

 2025